-We’ve thought long and hard about how to best implement a scholarship here at the Medical School Headquarters and we’ve determined that doing an essay contest every quarter will allow for you to complete the application when you have time throughout the year and will give us some flexibility to review the applications.
-Our initial thought was monthly, but we quickly realized how much reading that was going to be!
+We’ve thought long and hard about how to best implement a scholarship here at the Medical School Headquarters and we’ve determined that doing an essay contest twice a year will allow for you to complete the application when you have time throughout the year and will give us some flexibility to review the applications.
+Our initial thought was monthly, and we launched the scholarship thinking it was going to be quarterly, but we quickly realized how much reading that was going to be!

 The essays will be similar to secondary essays prompts that you may see, so entering to win the scholarship will actually be helping you prepare for your applications!